neptune-ai/neptune-fetcher/README.md

 Improves the performance of access to consecutive field values.
 Works only for series fields (`float series`).

+This method can use python's `ThreadPoolExecutor` to speed up the fetching process.
+To enable it, set the `use_threads` parameter to `True`.
+By default, it will use max.
+10 workers.
+This can be changed by setting the `NEPTUNE_FETCHER_MAX_WORKERS` environment variable.

 __Parameters__:

 | Name          | Type        | Default | Description                               |